abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 I also do like his ["left-to-right auto style"](https://www.youtube.com/watch?v=xnqTKD8uD64&t=2458s) a lot.
 We've applied it in the source code of our [UML Editor](https://cadifra.com/)!

-Compare this original snippet from our `ScreenCanvas` [module](https://abuehl.github.io/2025/03/24/converting-to-modules.html):
+Compare this original snippet of C++ statements from our `ScreenCanvas` [module](https://abuehl.github.io/2025/03/24/converting-to-modules.html):

     DCfromWindow dc{ itsWindow };
     GdiObjectOwner<HBITMAP> bm{ ::CreateCompatibleBitmap(dc, size.cx, size.cy) };